 Supervisory Faculty outside Physics: Life Science, Chemistry, Engineering, Environmental Science, Medical Science, etc.

-Students in Biological Physics Specialist or students interested in applying their Physics training to areas outside Physics can consult the list below, which reflects supervisors who have recently participated in these courses.
-Faculty in other departments may be supervisors as well.
-Remember that all Supervised Courses require a minimum of Physics content and are subject to the approval of Prof. Pekka Sinervo.
+Students in Biological Physics Specialist or students interested in applying their Physics training to areas outside Physics can consult the list below, which reflects supervisors who have recently supervised students in these courses.
+Teaching and research staff in those or other departments may be supervisors as well.

 - Cellular/Systems Biology